-Visit us at the Farmstead for educational tours and programs.
+Visit WVU Jackson's Mill for educational tours and programs.

 At WVU Jackson’s Mill, demonstrations can include grist milling, weaving, spinning, basket making, candle dipping, wood working, blacksmithing, paper marbling and other heritage arts that were a part of frontier life.
 These activities are set against a historic backdrop that features the Old Mill – the only original structure left from Tom Jackson’s day – as well as other authentic 18 th and 19 th century buildings.
 Tours/programs can run from two (2) hours to all day.
 The cost ranges from $6 to $8 per person.
 Lunch can be included (with an additional charge) or you can ‘brown bag’ it.
 Classes in various heritage arts can also be arranged.Call 304-406-7023 to learn current hours the Farmstead is open.

 Generations of Jacksons...

 Reflect in the shadow of the old mill along the West Fork River.

 Colonel Edward Jackson, a Revolutionary War figure, originally settled the mill on the West Fork River in 1800.
 Three generations of Jacksons operated mills at this site which boasted saw and grist mills, a carpenter shop, blacksmith forge, quarters for 12 slaves, numerous barns and outbuildings, and a general store on 1500 acres of prime forest and pasture land.

 Six year old Thomas Jackson and his four year old sister Laura came here as orphans in 1830 to live with their step-grandmother Elizabeth Jackson and their uncle Cummins Jackson.
 Thomas lived here until leaving for West Point in 1842.